ericinlinux/BDiSN_Assignment_5/README.md

-# Practical Assignment 5:
+## Practical Assignment 5: Gephi and Social Network Basic Analysis
-# Gephi and Social Network Basic Analysis
+##### Behavior Dynamics in Social Networks 2017

-##### Behavior Dynamics in Social Networks 2016
+**PS.:** Do you use Github?
+You can get this assignment from https://github.com/ericinlinux/BDiSN_Assignment_5

-**PS.:** Excited about Github?
-You can see the project for this assignment at https://github.com/ericinlinux/BDiSN_Assignment_5
+---

 This assignment is divided in 3 parts.
 The idea is to teach how to work with Gephi, a Social Analysis software, and also to do some data mining in Twitter.